squid-cache/squid-cache.github.io/docs/DeveloperResources/SquidCodingGuidelines.md

 This rule *does* apply to would-be globals of built-in/intrinsic types because they may be subject to similar [initialization problems](https://isocpp.org/wiki/faq/ctors#static-init-order-on-intrinsics).

+This rule does not apply to existing globals.
+The global prior existence is determined by its name.
+For example, changing the type of an existing global does not automatically subject that global to this rule, especially if many users of that global remain unchanged.
+A dedicated pull request may propose to convert an existing global if the authors think that the benefits of the conversion outweigh its negative side effects, of course.

 To avoid [deinitialization order problems](https://isocpp.org/wiki/faq/ctors#construct-on-first-use-v2), the